floweredscarf/su25/labs/lab12/index.md

 Balanced search is a very important problem in computer science which has garnered many unique and diverse solutions.
 We have chose two common solutions to the problem to explore in depth.
-It is also useful to know about other alternatives but we will not expect you to fully understand how they work.
+It is also useful to know about other alternatives but we will not expect you to understand how they work.
 Two other interesting solutions to this problem are presented below.

 ### AVL Trees
 {: .no_toc}

-**AVL trees** (named after their Russian inventors, Adel'son-Vel'skii and Landis) are height-balanced binary search trees, in which information about tree height is stored in each node along with the item.
+**AVL trees** (named after their Russian inventors, Adelson-Velsky and Landis) are height-balanced binary search trees, in which information about tree height is stored in each node along with the item.
 Restructuring of an AVL tree after insertion is done via a familiar process of *rotation*, but without color